bonzonlu/Teaching-HEIGVD-RES-2020-Labo-HTTPInfra/README.md

       - 8080:8080
 ```

-We declare two services `static-http` for our cool website and `dynamic-http` for our also cool random generator apps, and set up a few ports for our `reverse proxy`.
+We declare two services `static-http` for our cool website and `dynamic-http` for our also cool random generator APIs, and set up a few ports for our `reverse proxy`.
 And then we add the Traefik magic in the same file :

 ```yml
 # docker-compose.yml